 And if you love these popsicles, be sure to check out these other delicious frozen creations:

 - Strawberry Mojito Popsicles

 - 2 oz fresh ginger root peeled and sliced into thick coins

 - ⅓ cup white sugar (organic for vegan-friendly)

 - 2 peaches ripe, pitted and cut into chunks

 - Combine ginger, water, and sugar in small saucepan over medium heat.
 Bring to a simmer and reduce heat to low.
 Allow syrup to simmer for 10 minutes, stirring occasionally.
 Remove from heat and cool.

 - Strain syrup through sieve into blender; discard ginger (you can eat it too if you want!).
 Add peaches to blender and blend until smooth.

-- Pour mixture into popsicle molds and freeze until solid (about 7 minutes in the Zoku Quick Pop Maker).
+- Pour mixture into popsicle molds and freeze until solid.